BinaJaved/AI-TurnCo-Pilot/replit.md

 - **Session Management**: In-memory Python dictionaries for tracking scenario history and alert patterns
 - **Adaptive Logic**:
   - Frequency tracking: Monitors how often each scenario is triggered
-  - Progressive escalation: Adjusts alert severity and tone based on repetition (1st, 2nd, 3rd+ occurrences)
+  - Progressive escalation: Adjusts alert severity and tone based on repetition with the following mapping:
+    - 1st occurrence: Calm tone with green indicator (🟢)
+    - 2nd occurrence: Moderate tone with yellow indicator (🟡)
+    - 3rd occurrence: Firm tone with orange indicator (🟠)
+    - 4th+ occurrences: Critical tone with red indicator (🔴)
   - Context awareness: Generates unique, varied alerts to prevent habituation
+  - Implementation: Count is incremented BEFORE alert generation to ensure correct urgency level is used in both UI and AI prompts

 ### Data Storage Solutions
 - **Storage Method**: In-memory session state (no persistent database)